WietseCollaer/HeadFirstDesingPatterns/README.md

 **Next Host:** Alexandre Vettas

 ## Command Pattern (11/07/2019)
 **Command Pattern:** The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

 **Hosted by:** Alexandre Vettas

 **Next Host:** Maxime Orione

+## Adapter & Facade Pattern (18/07/2019)
+**Adapter Pattern:** Converts the interface of a class into another interface clients expect.
+Lets classes work together that couldn't otherwise because of incompatible interfaces.
+**Facade Pattern:** Provides a minified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+**Hosted by:** Maxime Orione

+**Next Host:**